reasons you're not losing weight

 Not getting enough sleep can lead to weight gain.
 Studies suggest that women sleeping less than five hours a night might gain more weight compared to those who sleep seven hours.

-Lack of sleep might make you feel hungrier by affecting your metabolism and increasing cortisol, a hormone that controls appetite.
+In fact, lack of core sleep can affect your mood, appetite, heart health, and immune system!
 It can also reduce your physical activity, leading to fewer calories burned.

 Adequate sleep is essential for weight loss and overall well-being, affecting both your physical and mental health.
 Aim for about eight hours of sleep per night by maintaining a consistent bedtime routine.